nalexn/nalexn/README.md

 ### whoami

 I'm Alexey.
-Cat lover, living with a dog 🤦‍♂️
+A cat person living with a dog 🤷🏼‍♂️

 M.S.
 CS, developing for Apple platforms since 2011.